 Step 5.
 Double-click the newly created key and change its Value data using one of the following options:

-- "Notify for download and notify for install."
+- 2 - "Notify for download and notify for install (before and include version 1607)."
+OR "Notify for download and auto install (since version 1703)."
 This is the best choice to prevent Windows 10 from downloading updates automatically, and you'll get a notification when new updates are available.
 Updates won't download and install until you're ready to do it manually

 Step 6.
 Click OK and close the Registry to turn off Windows 10 updates.